istio/istio/docs/demos/bookinfo.md

    > Notice that we are restricting the failure impact to user "jason" only.
 If you login
    > as any other user, you would not experience any delays.

-### Fixing the bug

-At this point we would normally fix the problem by either increasing the productpage timeout or decreasing the reviews to ratings service timeout, terminate and restart the fixed microservice, and then confirm that the `productpage` returns its response without any errors.
+  **Fixing the bug:** At this point we would normally fix the problem by either increasing the productpage timeout or decreasing the reviews to ratings service timeout, terminate and restart the fixed microservice, and then confirm that the `productpage` returns its response without any errors.
   (Left as an exercise for the reader - change the delay rule to use a 2.8 second delay and then run it against the v3 version of reviews.)

   However, we already have this fix running in v3 of the reviews service, so we can next demonstrate deployment of a new version.

-### Gradually migrate traffic to reviews:v3 for all users
+### Percentage-based Traffic Split

 Now that we have tested the reviews service, fixed the bug and deployed a new version (`reviews:v3`), lets route all user traffic from `reviews:v1`